-IMPORTANT NOTICE: All national park and forest day use areas and walking tracks have reopened but camping in these areas will not be permitted until 12 June.
+IMPORTANT NOTICE: All national park and forest camping areas, day-use areas and walking tracks have reopened following COVID-19 restrictions.
 Read more.

 Rising abruptly above the surrounding plains, Blackdown Tableland National Park is a cool oasis.
 Covering approximately 47,950 hectares, this sandstone plateau boasts colourful wildlife, spectacular views and a range